AzwadAbid/dinoAI/README.md

 ### Step 1 | capture_training_data.py

 Start game and capture training data, frame and respective action (do nothing, jump, duck).
-Writes these actions to actions.csv and frames to images folder.
+Write these actions to actions.csv and frames to images folder.

 ### Step 2 | network.py

 Train CNN on captured data.
-I changed batch_size to 20 as my GPU cannot take very big batches.
+I changed batch_size to 30 as my GPU cannot take very big batches.
 You can train with higher batches if you have a good GPU with larger memory size.

 ### Step 3 | play_game.py